inab/python-extended-json-schema-validator/README.md

 ```
 usage: jsonValidate.py [-h] [--log-file LOGFILENAME] [--log-format LOGFORMAT] [-q] [-v] [-d] [-C CONFIGFILENAME]
                        [--cache-dir CACHEDIR] [--report REPORTFILENAME] [--annotation ANNOTREPORT] [--verbose-report]
-                       [--error-report] [--dot-report filename title] [--invalidate | --read-only] [--warm-up | --lazy-load]
+                       [--error-report] [--dot-report FILENAME TITLE] [--invalidate | --read-only] [--warm-up | --lazy-load]
                        [-V]
                        json_schema_or_dir [json_file_or_dir [json_file_or_dir ...]]

-Validate JSON against JSON Schemas with extensions (version 0.10.5)
+Validate JSON against JSON Schemas with extensions (version 0.10.7)

 positional arguments:
-  json_schema_or_dir    The JSON Schema file or directory to validate and use
+  json_schema_or_dir    The JSON Schema, either in JSON or YAML file format, or directory with them to validate and use
-  json_file_or_dir      The JSON files or directories to be validated
+  json_file_or_dir      The JSONs, either in JSON or YAML file formats, or directories with them to be validated

 optional arguments:
   -h, --help            show this help message and exit